-Research and development expense.
-Research and development expense consist of costs incurred in identifying, developing and testing, and manufacturing product candidates, which primarily include salaries and related expenses for personnel, cost of manufacturing materials and contract manufacturing fees paid to contract manufacturers and contract research organizations, fees paid to medical institutions for clinical studies, and costs to secure intellectual property.
-The Company analyzes its research and development expenses based on four categories as follows: clinical project costs, preclinical project costs, manufacturing and related costs, and general research and development costs that are not allocated to the functional project costs, including personnel costs, facility costs, related overhead costs and patent costs.
+Research and development expenses.
+Research and development expenses consist of costs incurred in identifying, developing and testing, and manufacturing product candidates, which primarily include salaries and related expenses for personnel, cost of manufacturing materials and contract manufacturing fees paid to contract manufacturers and contract research organizations, fees paid to medical institutions for clinical studies.
+The Company analyzes its research and development expenses based on four categories as follows: clinical project costs, preclinical project costs, manufacturing and related costs, and general research and development costs that are not allocated to the functional project costs, including personnel costs, facility costs and related overhead costs.

-General and administrative expense.
-General and administrative expense consists primarily of salaries and other related costs for personnel in executive, finance and administrative functions.
+General and administrative expenses.
+General and administrative expenses consist primarily of salaries and other related costs for personnel in executive, finance and administrative functions.
 Other costs include insurance, costs for public company activities, investor relations, directors' fees and professional fees for legal and accounting services.